NickThorne123/Go_Docker/README.md

 This will open an interactive shell in the docker container based on the `nicksgolang` Docker image.

-You can run the commands listed at the top of this README now.
+You can run the commands listed at the top of this README now .

 We could install [nano](https://www.nano-editor.org/) in the image to edit the `hello.go` inside the shell, or more easily mount the local drive and edit in eg [VSCode on Mac](https://code.visualstudio.com/download).
 So to do this we instead run

 `docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp --name insert-random-container-name nicksgolang`

 Now we can edit the message in `hello.go` and rebuild in the Docker shell and see the change.

+Incidentally inside the docker shell, you can see that `go get hello` pulls the stringutil and places it in `/go/src/github.com/golang/example/stringutil`.

+We haven't specifically set a go path, so it defaults to `/go`.

 ## Cross compiling Golang in a Docker image